chef-training/introduction_to_testing/README.md

 * Perform checks to ensure correctness with integration tests
 * Deploy the cookbook to production environment

-During this workshop the attendee will demonstrate this new cookbook workflow through the use of following tools:
+During this workshop we will demonstrate this new cookbook workflow through the use of following tools:

 * Code Correctness - Foodcritic and Rubocop
 * Unit Tests - ChefSpec